strafehook/scripts/README.md

 ---

-**Strafehook** is an open-source hub, designed to provide everyone with unobfuscated scripts for people that can skid and use them for themselves.
-However, this falls under the [MIT License](LICENSE).
+**Strafehook** is a script hub, designed to provide everyone a good experience overall.
 If you want to support this project, join us on our [Discord server](https://discord.gg/EsDZRwp9QQ)

 ---